Tam Valley DRS line now distributed in North America by Dead Rail Installs

 |G Scale Graphics||No||Generic|

-Duncan McRee is a Dead Rail Society™ founder and his Tam Valley Depot is a prime supplier of Dead Rail™ electronics.
-His idea is to allow the hobbyist to use his existing DCC electronics, adding batteries and radio controls, instead of having to start from scratch.
-He supplies miniaturized transmitters, receivers, and related electronics, while also providing advice on batteries, switches, etc. His $5 42-page PDF Wireless DCC Radio Control and Battery Power for Model Railroad Locomotives has lots of how-to information and is highly recommended.
-Info on the new TVD high power receiver is here.
+TVD allows the hobbyist to use his existing DCC electronics, adding batteries and radio controls, instead of having to start from scratch.
+TVD supplies miniaturized transmitters, receivers, and related electronics, while also providing advice on batteries, switches, etc. TVD has released a new high power receiver that is capable of handling up to 18 volts and 5 amps.

 CVP Products' Airwire line of model railroad battery/radio control equipment is well known among large scale modelers.
 Airwire is widely used with garden railroads where track corrosion is a never-ending problem.
 More recently, CVP has come up with its COVRTR receiver which is suitable for O, On30, and HO.

 Del Tang, a UK manufacturer of radio control system for boats, planes, cars, has a popular version for trains.
 Small and inexpensive, not DCC but they do control speed, direction, and lights -- rumors of sound in the works.
-The On30 Guy is a distributor in the US and has a much better website than the manufacturer.
 Del Tang is an easy, popular first step to Dead Rail.
 Here are a couple of interesting YouTube videos showing Del Tang installations in different scales: Ge Rik's garden railway and Steve Sherrill.
 And another.

 Neil Stanton invented his own Stanton S-Cab Dead Rail™ system a few years ago and is now one of the major suppliers.
 He markets transmitters, receivers, and his innovative 'BPS' Battery Power Supply that can both charge batteries from the rails as well as scale battery voltages up to loco-powering levels.